 The soup is great on its own, but it’s extra tasty with scoops of pesto that I made out of the carrot tops.
 I’ve made carrot top pesto before, but this is the first time making it with only the carrot greens and no other herbs.
 Because who has basil this time of year?

-I made this a full weeknight dinner by serving the soup with a simple kale salad made of leftover brown rice, a few carrot curls, dried cranberries, a drizzle of olive oil, lemon juice, salt and pepper.
+I made this carrot ginger soup a full weeknight dinner by serving it with a simple kale salad made of leftover brown rice, a few carrot curls, dried cranberries, a drizzle of olive oil, lemon juice, salt, and pepper.
 I also smashed some avocado on toast and topped it with dollops of the carrot top pesto.

-Like most soups, this keeps well in the fridge for a few days so it would be a great make-ahead Thanksgiving starter.
+Like most soups, this carrot soup keeps well in the fridge for a few days so it would be a great make-ahead Thanksgiving starter.